Fincer/dxvk-wine-autobuilder/README.md

 **NOTE:** If `--no-install` option is given, the script doesn't check for PlayOnLinux Wine prefixes.

-**NOTE:** PlayOnLinux Wine prefixes is checked for current user only.
+**NOTE:** PlayOnLinux Wine prefixes are checked for current user only.

 **1)** Compile Wine Staging & DXVK, and make installable packages for them.
 Install the packages: